Pros / Cubase Elements has professional-sounding virtual instruments.

-This software comes with three total virtual instruments.
-While that might not seem like many compared to other software, the virtual instruments are versatile.
-The HALion Sonic SE is a synthesizer that can emulate many different instruments.
-Through the presets, this virtual instrument can emulate anything from guitar to drum sounds.
+This software comes with three virtual instruments.
+That’s not many compared to other software, but the instruments sound great and have usable presets for almost every musical genre.
+Cubase’s HALion Sonic SE synthesizer can emulate many different instruments.
+Through the presets, this virtual instrument can sound like anything from guitars to drums.

-For guitar players, one of the most exciting virtual instruments is the VST Amp Rack.
-This virtual instrument creates guitar tones from some of the most revered guitar amps around.
-You can plug your guitar right into your sound card and have a full arsenal of guitar amps at your disposal, everything from high-gain Diamond amps to super-clean Blackface amplifiers.
-You can also create an entire virtual pedal board to run your guitar signal through.
-The VST Amp Rack gives you a great-sounding full guitar rig at your fingertips.
+The most exciting virtual instrument for guitar players is the VST Amp Rack, which creates tones from some of the most revered guitar amps.
+You can plug your guitar right into your audio interface and have a full arsenal of guitar amps at your disposal, including high-gain Diamond amps and super-clean Blackface amplifiers.
+You can also create an entire virtual pedal board to run your guitar signal through to create a unique tone.

 You add audio to the arrangement window by recording external instruments, using virtual instruments or by adding loops from the program’s large library.
 Cubase houses its loops and sound libraries under the media tab.
 There are 3,690 MIDI and audio loops in the software’s Elements version.
 This beat making software also contains over 6,115 usable audio extensions, if you include all the track presets and other file extensions.
 This is a large library of sounds at your disposal, which makes it easy to create all the elements of a song when you have limited musical experience.